-Incident and Accident procedures
+10. Incident and Accident procedures

-When an incident/accident occurs follow the emergency contact procedures by immediately (where feasible) contacting the Operational Safeguarding Lead.
+When an incident/accident occurs follow the emergency contact procedures by immediately (where feasible) contacting the Designated safeguarding lead.
 If they are not available, contact the Board of Trustees Safeguarding Lead.

 Any staff member or young person involved in, witnessing or becoming aware of an incident must promptly report the incident regardless of the level of severity of the incident.